PrestaShop/open-source/content/releases/prestashop81.md

                     <!-- MULTISTORE -->
                     <div class="row">
                         <div class="col-md-8 mx-auto">
-                            <h2 class="section-title">Manage multi-store products like never before</p>
+                            <h2 class="section-title">Manage multistore products like never before</p>
                             <p>
-                                Assigning products to a specific store, understanding when you are accessing products not associated with the current shop, and managing products across multiple stores has been made easier and more clear.
+                                Assigning products to a specific store, understanding when you are accessing products not associated with the current store, and managing products across multiple stores has been made easier and more clear.
                             </p>
                             <p>
                                 A dedicated checkbox allows to choose whether to apply changes to the current store or to all stores.
 Assigning a product to a store is now done through the new multistore header, ensuring that no products are accidentally created in a new store accidentally.